COVID-19 Update: We are committed to remaining open for our clients. Please contact us now for assistance.

 Many people tend to back away and drop valid insurance claims after becoming stressed and frustrated with the claims handling process.
 Many more give up after realizing that they don’t have the know-how or enough time to successfully dispute a denial.
 If the insurance company does not out rightly deny payment, it may simply delay it.
 Delayed payment can pose great financial hardship upon insureds, especially when one has an urgent need for the promised benefits.

-Anyone can apply for insurance coverage but when it comes to health insurance, there are requirements for eligibility under the health insurance plans that a health insurance carrier is obliged to follow.
-Common examples of health plans and health insurance policies include Preferred Provider Organizations (PPOs) and Health Maintenance Organizations (HMOs).
-People who buy health insurance don’t sit there waiting for diseases to plague them, they buy the policy for trust and peace of mind.
+Anyone can apply for insurance coverage but when it comes to health, auto, life, home, and disability insurance, there are requirements for eligibility under the insurance plans that the insurance carrier is obliged to follow.
+Common examples of insurance plans and policies include provider organization groups that help remediate the issues.
+People who buy insurance don’t sit there waiting for toubles or accidents to plague them, they buy the policy for trust and peace of mind.

-Health insurance carriers cannot refuse to provide insurance under the Patient Protection and Affordable Care Act for certain individuals based on pre-existing disabilities or pre-existing conditions.
-In some states, insurers are obliged to provide coverage for certain medical treatments.
+Large insurance carriers cannot refuse to provide insurance under the Patient Protection and Affordable Care Act for certain individuals based on pre-existing disabilities or pre-existing conditions.
+In some states, insurers are obliged to provide coverage for certain damgages and treatments.
 But in addition to the federal and state eligibility requirements, insurance companies have the freedom to determine coverage within their plans.

 Liability insurance is a broad category of insurance that deals with legal claims brought up against policyholders.
 For instance, if someone gets injured and sues you, you’ll use your liability insurance will to defend the lawsuit and compensate the victim.
 Automobile insurance includes liability provisions when you are involved in an accident that injures another person or damages their property.
 Your business or homeowner liability coverage protects you if a person is hurt on your property and has filed a claim.
 Typically, liability insurance policies cover negligent behavior and not intentional or willful acts by the policyholder.